SeungMin-Song/Dashboard-Sensors/README.md

 In PCB power-up I faced the problem of not turning on when using pcb.
 But I knew this was a problem with my sordering, and I finished pcb power ups two days later.

+If you know how to set up Raspberry Pi and do soldering, it will take a similar time as the schedule below.

 ![schedule](https://github.com/SeungMin-Song/Dashboard-Sensors/blob/master/images/schedule.PNG)

 ## Mechanical Assembly